Philippus/elastic4s/README.md

 All the request methods exist in the ElasticDsl object.
 The standard client is a class called ElasticClient.
 To create a client use the constructor methods on the ElasticClient companion object.

-An example is worth 1000 characters so here is a quick example of how to create a client and index a one field doucment:
+An example is worth 1000 characters so here is a quick example of how to create a client and index a one field document:

 ```scala
 import com.sksamuel.elastic4s.ElasticDsl._